 Nothing is more annoying than a webinar which has already started while you are still starting up your computer.
-‘As a moderator, you have an important role, because all questions come to you in the first place.
-So, make sure you are ready on time.
-I always advise you to log in half an hour in advance.
-If there is something wrong with your computer, you will have plenty of time to fix the problem.
-This way you don’t get any stress.’
+Pascal: “as a webinar moderator, you have an important role because all the questions come to you first.
+So make sure you are ready on time.
+I always advise moderators to log in half an hour in advance.
+If there is something wrong with your computer, you’ll have plenty of time to fix it.
+This way you don’t get any stress.”

-‘Make sure that at least one moderator sends a welcome message to all participants at the start of the webinar.
-We’ll also send a message that we’ll make sure to answer all technical questions.
+“Make sure that at least one webinar moderator sends a welcome message to all participants at the start of the webinar.
 Participants often need to be persuaded to actively participate.
-A welcome message works wonders.’
+A welcome message works wonders.”